Attention-based Domain Adaptation for Single Stage Detectors: Related Work

 Only few works have tackled domain adaptation for single-stage detectors.
 In particular,~\cite{kim2019self} proposes a method to generate reliable pseudo labels to train the SSD detector on new domains.
 Pseudo labels, however, are orthogonal to our work; we focus on feature alignment, and while our approach could further benefit from pseudo labels, studying this goes beyond the scope of this paper.
-Therefore,~\cite{hsu2020every} constitutes the work closest to our approach.
-It uses the object centerness maps predicted by the single-stage detector of~\cite{tian2019fcos} to perform local feature alignment.
+Therefore,~\cite{hsu2020every} and~\cite{CHEN_2021_I3NET} constitute the works closest to our approach.
+Specifically, \cite{hsu2020every} uses the object centerness maps predicted by the single-stage detector of~\cite{tian2019fcos} to perform local feature alignment.
 While effective, this approach is therefore restricted to this specific detector.
-Here, by contrast, we introduce a general approach to local feature alignment in single-stage detection.
+Here, by contrast, we introduce a general approach to local feature alignment in single-stage detection. \cite{CHEN_2021_I3NET} designs a set of complementary modules, which help global- and local-level alignment in the dissimilar domain setting, implicitly learning foreground regions in the SSD architecture.They formulate their category alignment loss for target domain using the class probabilities of each anchor boxes.
+SSD, as used in~\cite{CHEN_2021_I3NET}, uses softmax-based normalized prediction for each anchor box whereas, YOLOv5 does multiclass prediction using logistic classifiers.
+Hence, the approach in~\cite{CHEN_2021_I3NET} doesn't translate directly with the multiclass prediction framework of YOLOv5.
+By contrast, our approach is agnostic to the kind of detection head.
+Furthermore, we also learn foreground regions implicitly, but rely on a simpler, generalizable strategy, yet outperforms both the approaches of \cite{hsu2020every} and~\cite{CHEN_2021_I3NET}.
+Specifically, while~\cite{hsu2020every} and~\cite{CHEN_2021_I3NET} continuously aim to adapt the global and local features throughout the whole training process, we gradually modulate adaptation from the global to the local level.
+This lets us focus more strongly on the foreground regions and use the same domain classifiers for global and local adaptation.